Receptionists Vs. Administrative Assistants: What You Need to Know

 1. Hire both receptionists and administrative assistants.
 This can give you the best of both worlds, as they complement each other’s work.
 However, this can lead to additional hiring, training, and payroll costs.

 2. Hire either a receptionist or an administrative assistant with additional responsibilities.
 This minimizes your need to hire additional manpower while covering the same ground.
-The drawback is that the additional workload might burn out your receptionist or administrative assistant.
+The drawback is that the extra workload might result in burnout for your receptionist or administrative assistant.

 3. Hire either a receptionist or an administrative assistant, but delegate uncovered responsibilities to other staff.
-This is similar to number two, except you delegate some of the additional responsibilities to other staff members.
-The downside is that you will tire out your other staff, which might cause a decline in their performance in their actual responsibilities.
+Similar to number two, you’ll hire a receptionist or administrative assistant, except you assign uncovered duties to other staff members.
+The downside is that you will tire out your other staff, which might cause a decline in their performance in their primary responsibilities.
+With organizations experiencing a burnout rate of 20-80% among staff, this is a risk you may not want to take.

 If you want the best possible solution that covers both receptionist and administrative assistant roles efficiently and effectively, look no further than virtual receptionists.